Origins of the UV continuum and Balmer emission lines in Little Red Dots: observational validation of dense gas envelope models enshrouding the AGN: Discussion

 $\bullet$ {\it Cocoon envelope model}\\ In this model (Figure~\ref{fig:models}b), the UV continuum and narrow emission lines originate in the host galaxy, while the broad-line emission is powered by the AGN accretion disk deeply embedded within a dense cocoon (Figure~\ref{fig:models}b; \citealt{Naidu_2025,deGraaff_2025b}).
 This scenario can explain the tight correlation of the UV and the narrow H$\alpha$ luminosity in LRDs.
 The stellar origin of the UV light in this model can also account for the morphology similar to the blackbody envelope model case.
-However, it does not naturally account for the observed correlation between the UV continuum and the broad H$\alpha$ luminosity.
-In principle, the observed UV-to-broad H$\alpha$ correlation could be attributed to coevolution between the host galaxy and the central BH.
-In this case, a certain degree of fine tuning is invoked such that the rest UV and broad H$\alpha$ luminosities are correlated and their luminosity ratios coincidentally resemble those of young starburst galaxies.
+However, this model has a difficulty in replicating the observed correlation between the UV continuum and the broad H$\alpha$ luminosity, and a very fine-tuned geometry and non-trivial coincidence are needed to explain the observations.
+The observed UV-to-broad H$\alpha$ correlation might be attributed to coevolution between the host galaxy and the central BH.
+In this case, though, a certain degree of fine tuning is invoked such that the rest UV and broad H$\alpha$ luminosities are correlated and their luminosity ratios coincidentally resemble those of young starburst galaxies.
 Moreover, the cocoon model requires a finely tuned density, clumpiness, and geometric structure of the surrounding gas.
 The cocoon must be dense enough to absorb the UV continuum from the accretion disk, yet allow Balmer emission lines to escape from the inner ionized region without being full thermalization.
-Therefore, while the cocoon model cannot be completely ruled out, it relies on several non-trivial assumptions to explain the full set of observations.
+Therefore, while the cocoon model may not be completely ruled out, it relies on several non-trivial assumptions to explain the full set of observations, and it should be less likely than other scenarios.

 \if0 This model predicts that the UV light and narrow emission lines are originated from host galaxies while the broad line are powered by the AGN accretion disk, which is deep embedded within the cocoon (Figure~\ref{fig:models}b).
 This model can explain the tight correlation of the UV and the narrow H$\alpha$ luminosity in LRDs and the different behavior between LRDs and LBDs, but it naively cannot explain the correlation for the broad line component.
 It is still validate to assume some correlation between the host galaxy and the central BH mass considering the coevolutionary evolution between them \citep[e.g.,][]{Magorrian1998AJ}, but it requires a very fine-tuned coevolution so that the rest UV luminosity (i.e., star-formation of the host galaxy) and the broad Balmer line luminosity (i.e., accretion on the central BH) are correlated and their luminosity ratio is coincidentally similar to young star-burst galaxies.
 Moreover, the cocoon model also requires quite fine-tuned geometry as well, since the cocoon needs to have a hydrogen density such that it is dense enough to absorb the rest UV continuum light from the accretion disk while it also needs to be optically thin for the Balmer emission lines and the cocoon should not be completely thermalized so that the Balmer lines originated from the inner ionized region can escape.
 Therefore, the cocoon model cannot be entirely rejected, but it requires several non-trivial assumptions to explain all observations. \fi